Approach to drug allergy

 Type III

-Complement mediated reaction and antibody complexes Serum sickness and vasculitis are classic examples
+Complement mediated reaction and antibody complexes and deposition in organs causing damage Serum sickness and vasculitis are classic examples

 IV